Iam-Jecab-Yadav/notes/Adhoc/Functions.md

     - **Description:** Creates a time value from separate hour, minute, and second numbers.
 7. **EOMONTH**
     - **Syntax:** `EOMONTH(<start_date>, <months>)`
-    - **Description:** Returns the date, in datetime format, of the last day of the month before or after a specified number of months.7
+    - **Description:** Returns the date, in datetime format, of the last day of the month before or after a specified number of months.
 8. **EDATE**
     - **Syntax:** `EDATE(<start_date>, <months>)`
     - **Description:** Returns the date that is the indicated number of months before or after the start date.